 First, we ensure that you will receive a quality education.
 Whether in-class or on-line, your classes will require use of technology and will engage you in interactions with people from around the world.
-While TROY is among the top 2% of universities offering on-line courses, TROY is also a leader among universities with international students served both in Alabama and across the globe.
+While TROY is among the top of universities offering on-line courses, TROY is also a leader among universities with international students served both in Alabama and across the globe, and is well organized for its support of military student and the families of military personnel.

-TROY is also unique in that it is concerned with helping you through college and beyond with its emphasis on reading, with a common reading program for all first-year students and common reading in upper division courses in each college.
-Student services and other areas of the University are also available to assist you with guidance, advising, tutoring, financial aid, health services, referrals, and many other services.
+At TROY, Student services and other areas of the University are available to assist you with guidance, advising, tutoring, financial aid, health services, referrals, and many other services.
 In addition to being a good academic student and a good citizen, we want you to enjoy your time at TROY.
 You will find many great traditions here which we would like for you to experience and build upon.
 From Division I championship athletics to one of the country's leading band and Hall of Fame programs to being involved in over 120 student associations and intramural programs, you can have quite a bit of fun while developing leadership skills.